-Become a Speaker for The HRSWC
+Become a Speaker

 Submit a Proposal

-Thank you for indicating your interest in participating as a speaker at The HRSouthwest Conference.
-The conference is looking for subject matter experts to maintain our history of educational excellence by delivering high-quality educational sessions that will engage, empower and energize attendees in the following subject matter areas:
+The HRSouthwest Conference looks for subject matter experts to maintain our history of educational excellence by delivering high-quality education sessions that will engage, empower and energize attendees in one of our learning tracks.

 Speaker Selection Process and Criteria

-- Proposed topic, relevance and value to the HR profession.
+- Proposed topic, relevance and value to the HR profession

-- Originality, educational value.
+- Originality, educational value and immediate takeaways

-- Speaker’s credentials and subject matter expertise.
+- Speaker’s credentials and subject matter expertise

 - Reference checks

-- Evaluations from previous HRSouthwest Conferences, if applicable.
+- Evaluations from previous HRSouthwest Conferences, if applicable

-- Public speaking experience at professional conferences, seminars and workshops.
+- Public speaking experience at professional conferences, seminars and workshops

 Speakers are carefully evaluated and selected based on their proposed topic and individual qualifications including a reference check.
-For this reason, speaker substitutions are not permitted without prior approval of HRSWC.
+For this reason, speaker substitutions are not permitted without prior approval of conference organizers.
 Before submitting a proposal, please be sure that you will be able to keep your commitment to appear as scheduled, if selected.
 For this same reason, co-speakers must be indicated at proposal submission and will not be added after acceptance.

 Speaker Notification Process